Skip to main content

 tip

 See the Electrical Load Type Explanations article on the knowledge base for more information about each load type and when it should be used.
-See the Inserting Fixed Loads Without Using the Mouse article in the knowledge base for keyboard shortcuts available for entering fixed loads.
+See the Inserting Fixed Loads Using Keyboard Shortcuts article in the knowledge base for keyboard shortcuts available for entering fixed loads.

 • Lighting: Sets the fixed lighting load on the circuit.